-Fabrics are a big part of the Arabian decor.
+Fabrics are a big part of Arabian decor.
 Brocade, cotton, and silk give the room a luxurious look.
-So whether it’s a carpet, pillow case, or a decorative rug, pick a fabric with geometric design.
-Bold colors like orange, blue, purple are the primary palettes for this decor idea.
+So whether it is a carpet, pillowcase, or decorative rug, pick a fabric with a geometric design.
+Bold colors like orange, blue, and purple are the primary palettes for this decor idea.

 This is probably the most enjoyable aspect of the Arabian decor.
 Since this design idea is rich in culture and history, the selection of accessories is endless.
 Because of its prominent style, it will also be a good conversation starter.

 Use various layers of rich weaves, colors, patterns, and textures.
-This can be done by the use heavy draperies, rich upholstery, Persian rugs, throws, tapestries and hallway runners.
-Pull an opulent effect by using sheen and silk fabric.
+This can be done by the use of heavy draperies, rich upholstery, Persian rugs, throws, tapestries, and hallway runners.
+Pull an opulent effect by using a sheen and silk fabric.

 That’s how you glam up your attic, if you need more inspiration, check out decor by style.
 What design idea do you want us to talk about next?